 • As with all branches of paediatrics, but particularly as a neurodisability doctor, communication skills are absolutely key – with children, with families and with colleagues.

-• In addition, our children are often very complex, so a thorough and holistic approach to their care is important.
+• Our children are often very complex, so a thorough and holistic approach to their care is important.

 • We also often work with very vulnerable children and families; compassion and a dedication to advocacy are vital.